wasilpaw/osc_web/content/posts/zombieland.md

 ### Zombies chasing only if Player is close
 Our zombies should chase the player only if it's close enough to smell him.
 We already have one method for walking randomly and one for chasing.
 We can now rewrite the move() method to activate either one or the other.
-This will depend on the distance between zombie and player.
+This will depend on the distance between the zombie and the player.
 Update the move(self) method so that it has the below code.
 {{<figure src="/zb_move_new.JPG">}}
 In addition, update the main loop function so that the updated move() method is called.